Manfred Wolke

-Manfred Wolke (born 14 January 1943 in Babelsberg, Brandenburg) is a German former welterweight boxer.
+Manfred Wolke (14 January 1943 – 29 May 2024) was a German welterweight boxer.
 He was a member of the Armeesportsklub Vorwärts Frankfurt an der Oder.

 Wolke, representing East Germany, was the Welterweight Olympic gold medalist at the 1968 Mexico City Olympic Games.
-Wolke defeated Joseph Bessala of Cameroon on a 4-1 decision in the final.
-In 1972 he was knocked out by Cuba's Emilio Correa and didn't win a medal.
+Wolke defeated Joseph Bessala of Cameroon on a 4–1 decision in the final.
+In 1972 he was knocked out by Cuba's Emilio Correa and did not win a medal.

-After his boxing career ended, Wolke became a trainer, most notably working with 1990s Heavyweight contender Axel Schulz and Henry Maske, and most recently with Francesco Pianeta.
+After his boxing career ended, Wolke became a trainer, most notably working with 1990s Heavyweight contender Axel Schulz and Henry Maske, and later with Francesco Pianeta.

+Wolke died on 29 May 2024, at the age of 81.

 1968 Olympic results

 Below are the results of Manfred Wolke, a welterweight boxer from East Germany who competed at the 1968 Mexico City Olympics: